ioana-amariei/http-deduplication-proxy/README.md

-## Intro
+## Introduction

-This repository presents an application that exposes an HTTP API for handling unique requests.
+Java application that exposes an HTTP API for deduplicating requests.

 ## Application architecture diagram